 Named for its discoverer, the American psychologist Celeste McCollough (b.
 1927), the McCollough effect was the first example of a contingent aftereffect to be discussed in scientific literature (McCollough 1965).
-The effect is contingent in the sense that it is dependent on the presence and orientation of the gridlines; a set of lines which appears to be tinged red will appear green if the figure is rotated, and vice versa.
+The effect is contingent in the sense that after viewing the coloured induction pattern, its manifestation is dependent on the presence and, importatnly, the orientation of the black and white gridlines.

 Despite decades of discussion, we do not currently possess a satisfactory physiological explanation of the McCollough effect.
 Well-understood adaptive mechanisms in the retina such as photobleaching and neural rebound (see the entry for Negative Afterimages) reach equilibrium (and hence their consequences in experience disappear) in 40 minutes or less (Frishmann 2005).
 However, the McCollough effect has been experimentally shown to persist for several days following a single induction, and regardless of the changing visual stimulus over that period (Jones and Holding 1975).